-The negative impact of social media, especially Instagram, on the mental health of young people has recently made headlines – here’s what you can do to support your kid or teen in having a healthy self-esteem and developing safe digital habits.
+The negative impact of social media, especially Instagram, on the mental health of young people continues to make headlines – here’s what you can do to support your kid or teen in having a healthy self-esteem and developing safe digital habits.

-We’ve long known that social media plays a powerful role in connecting with people, expressing ourselves and exploring the digital world.
-But recently, the impact of social media, particularly Instagram, has made headlines for its negative effects on teens, especially girls.
+Social media plays a powerful role in connecting with others, getting information and expressing ourselves.
+But over the past year, the impact of social media, particularly Instagram, has made headlines for its negative effects on teens, especially girls.

 Other findings include that:

 Facebook disagrees with the characterization of the findings, claiming that their goal is to provide “meaningful social interactions” and that while some users experience these negative outcomes, many teens reported feeling better about their anxiety and depression after using Instagram.
 Other researchers claim that reliance solely on self-reporting has its limits, and more objective research shows much smaller connections between use of the platforms and mental health.

 In a world full of influencers, it's clear that social media has a significant influence on youth and potential for negative impact on self-esteem and mental health.
 Considering the pressure many teens feel to achieve "Instagram perfection," it’s no surprise that 80% of girls say they’ve downloaded a filter or used an app to change the way they look in photos by the time they’re 13 years old.